 I missed the Food Truck Street Fiesta 2016 too.
 Many food trucks around Bangalore were parked near the Swami Vivekananda metro station on all Fridays, Saturdays and Sundays all through March.
 I pass by this place every day but still could not make it this time.
 Hopefully, they will repeat the event soon.

 Lalbagh walking tour: This was just laziness to get up on a Sunday morning.
 And from what I heard from my friends post the event, was that it was pretty boring too.

 Bangalore is known for its pubs and restaurants.
+There is no dearth of fine dining restaurants in Bangalore.
 There are too many and we as foodies keep finding little gems all around the city.
 We also went back to many of our favorite spots again.
-Yes eating is an integral part of every Bangalorean’s life.
+Yes, eating is an integral part of every Bangalorean’s life.
 So where all did we go this month:

 |Hole in the Wall|